LucaIta/GitUserDisplayer/README.md

 ## Description

-_It allow the user to create a database of bands and venues.
+_It allow the user to insert a GitHub username and it returns a list of that user's folders_
-The user can associate venues with band to keep track of the venues in which the bands have played.
-Bands can be delited and their names can be modified._

 ## Setup/Installation Requirements

-* _clone the following directory: https://github.com/LucaIta/band_tracker.git
+* _clone the following directory: https://github.com/LucaIta/GitUserDisplayer
+* _add a .env file in your cloned directory including an GitHub API key
-* _run the Spark Server
+* _run the following commands:
-* _open your browser at the page http://localhost:4567/
+* _npm install
+* _bower install
+* _gulp build
+* _gulp serve

 ## Known Bugs